demisto/content/Packs/FreeFeeds/README.md

 This pack bundles all the different kinds of free feeds available for TIM.
-Each pack will now have tags specifying if the feed is free, requires signup, credentials, etc.
+Each pack will have tags specifying if the feed is free, requires signup, credentials, etc.

 These 4 new tags have been added to all the relevant feeds:
 - **Plug & Fetch** - Free feed, no credentials or registration needed.